fhellwig/pkglogger/README.md

 ## Notes

 The log level only controls what messages are written to the log file.
 Subscribers are notified of *all* log events, regardless of the current log level.

+The removal of old log files is based on a the filename starting with the current `pkglogger.filename` (plus a period) and the `.log` extension.
+Other files not matching this pattern will not be removed.

 ## License